Home Depot Penny Items: How To Get Items For A Penny At Home Depot

 You can hunt for cheap items by looking at their Born On Date or BOD stickers.

 Employees put these stickers on the items when they first enter the clearance sale.
-You’ll benefit from this because the further away from the BOD date your item is, the higher the chance that it’s going to be a penny.
+You’ll benefit from this because the further away from the BOD date your item is, the higher the chance that it’s going to be just 1 cent.

 Often if the item is at least four months into its clearance sale, it will be 50% off.
 Meanwhile, six months will be around 75% off and eight months and onwards are usually sold for the price of one cent.